mindhatch/keyboards/README.md

 # keyboards
 <h2>these keyboards have not yet been tested</h2>
-<h3>they are 34 keys or fewer, bluetooth-only, and will accept spring headers for the microcontroller</h3>
+<h3>they are 34 keys or fewer, choc-spaced, bluetooth-only, and will accept spring headers for the microcontroller</h3>
 <br/>
 microcontroller footprint designed by <a href="https://github.com/jimmerricks/" alt="Jimmerricks">Jimmerricks</a> based on a design by <a href="https://github.com/50an6xy06r6n/" alt="50an6xy06r6n">50an6xy06r6n</a>. waterfall traces inspired by <a href="https://github.com/enzocoralc/" alt="enzocoralc">enzocoralc</a>
 <br/><br/></br>